 This very mathematical relationship is what makes leverage so effective on the positive side and so destructive on the negative side.
 When a company or person deleverages, it is reducing the risk of absolute financial destruction if things go south.
 But, it is also reducing the upside of what they might earn when things are positive.
 Although it sometimes means giving up some potential gains, deleveraging takes a lot of risk off the table, so the focus can be on fixing the underlying business or catching your financial breath.

-A famous example of deleveraging in the past decade was BP, plc, the British oil, and natural gas giant.
-After the Gulf of Mexico oil spill in 2010, the firm sold tens of billions of dollars in assets, shrinking its holdings and shoring up its cash reserves.
+A famous example of deleveraging in the past decade was BP p.l.c., the British oil, and natural gas giant.
+After the Gulf of Mexico oil spill in 2010, the firm sold assets to raise $10 billion, shrinking its holdings and shoring up its cash reserves.
 These efforts allowed it to survive while paying tens of billions of dollars in fines and penalties.